ingsisrags/MachEightTest/README.md

 	interface: ICalculate
 	class: Calculate

-in the main class run a instace of class calculate that contains a function for print in scream the numbers the solution, here we used a redundan function that we helped to find the numbers inside in the array for the sum.
+in the main class run a instace of class calculate that contains a function for print in the screen the numbers the solution, here we used a redundant function that we helped to find the numbers inside in the array for the sum.

   ```
   findSumPar(list, sum, 0, 1);